Length of Program: 3 years

 Financial Arrangement: UC Salary Breakdown

-*** Postgraduates are required to pay tuition for the Oral Biology Master's Program.
-For more information about these fees, please refer to the UCLA Graduate Division fees page.***
+Postgraduates are required to pay tuition for the Master of Science (MS) in Oral Biology Program.
+For more information about these fees, please refer to the UCLA Graduate Division fees page.
+Domestic residents who meet the criteria of graduating from CODA-accredited dental schools and holding U.S. Citizenship or Permanent Resident status are considered UCLA employees and are eligible for a significant discount in their Master’s tuition by applying for Academic Appointee Reduced Fee Enrollment.

 Program Director: Dr. Sunil Kapila

-The Orthodontics Postgraduate Training Program is designed to train clinical specialists at the postgraduate level and includes extensive didactic, clinical, and research experience.
+UCLA’s Advanced Education in Orthodontics and Dentofacial Orthopedics Program is designed to train clinical specialists at the postgraduate level and includes extensive didactic, clinical, and research experience.
 Although the major study concentration is in orthodontics, research in any of the allied medical or dental sciences is acceptable.
-Successful postgraduates must complete the requirements for both the Master's degree in Oral Biology and the Orthodontics Postgraduate Training Program in order to be awarded a certificate of completion for the orthodontic program.
+Successful trainees must complete the requirements for both the Master of Science (MS) degree in Oral Biology and the advanced education in orthodontics program in order to be awarded a certificate of completion for the orthodontic program.

-The curriculum consists of subject matter that has direct application in orthodontic practice.
-Examples of such subjects are orthodontic seminars covering etiology, diagnosis, and treatment planning; applied clinical orthodontics and dentofacial orthopedics; cephalometrics, and other auxiliary imaging methods; biomechanical principles; anatomy; growth and development; review of orthodontic literature; gnathology and TMJ function and dysfunction; surgical orthodontics; craniofacial anomalies; embryology; biostatistics; metallurgy of orthodontic materials; research design; and research and manuscript preparation.
+The curriculum consists of subject matter that has direct application to clinical orthodontics and includes didactic instruction and seminars in: etiology, diagnosis, and treatment planning; applied clinical orthodontics and dentofacial orthopedics; cephalometrics, 3D and CBCT imaging; biomechanics of orthodontics and dentofacial orthopedics; orthodontic materials; anatomy; growth and development; orthodontic literature review; interceptive orthodontics; interdisciplinary treatments including periodontics and prosthodontics; TMJ function and dysfunction; surgical orthodontics; craniofacial anomalies; principles of clear aligner therapy; embryology; practice management biostatistics; research design; and supervised research and manuscript preparation.

-Concomitant with their formal education, postgraduates attend the regularly scheduled seminars of the UCLA Health System Craniofacial Team and take part in the diagnosis and treatment of patients with various developmental abnormalities in the UCLA Craniofacial Clinic.
-Postgraduates also participate in a multidisciplinary approach in the treatment and diagnosis of complex adult orofacial problems.
-In the orthodontic clinic, our postgraduates have the opportunity to treat skeletal and dental problems in deciduous and mixed dentition.
-These course requirements are consistent with the recommendations of the Council on Orthodontic Education of the American Dental Association of Orthodontics.
+Concomitant with their formal education, postgraduates treat a range of simple to complex cases with various appliances including clear aligners, fixed appliances, growth modifiying appliances, temporary anchorage devices (TADs) and mini-screw skeletal expanders (MSE), amongst others.
+Postgraduates also attend regularly scheduled seminars of the UCLA Health System Craniofacial Team and participate in the diagnosis and treatment of patients with various developmental anomalies in the UCLA Craniofacial Clinic and the orthodontics clinic.
+Postgraduates also participate in a interdisciplinary approach in the treatment and diagnosis of complex adult orofacial problems.
+Our postgraduates also have the opportunity to treat skeletal and dental problems in deciduous and mixed dentition.
+These course requirements and clinical experiences are consistent with the recommendations of the Council on Orthodontic Education of the American Dental Association of Orthodontics.

 Read More